 The STEO Team remained engaged in a virtual capacity until mid-summer 2020, at which time the STEO office site was reopened in consultation with the local health authority.
-During the virtual period, a fulsome COVID-19 Transportation Response Plan was developed.
+During the virtual period, a fulsome COVID-19 Transportation Response Plan was developed for the 2020-2021 school year.